viejop/Oil-Quality-Classification-System/README.md

 # Oil-Quality-Classification-System

-Overview:
-This project is an AI powered oil quality detection system that classifies oil as either clean or dirty using a trained learning model and displays the result on an Arduino controlled LCD.
-A camera captures images of oil samples, a MobileNetV2 model performs classification, and the prediction is sent via serial communication to an Arduino Uno, which updates the LCD display.
+This project is an AI powered oil quality detection system that can classify oil as either clean or dirty using a trained learning model, and also displays the result on an LCD that's controlled with an Arduino.
+A camera captures images of oil samples, a MobileNetV2 model then does the classification, and the prediction is sent using serial communication to an Arduino Uno, which then updates on the LCD display.

-Hardware Used:
+Materials used -

 - Arduino Uno
 - 16x2 LCD (HD44780 compatible)